-Applications to the craft/material studies graduate programs in fibers and wood concentrations have been paused and are not receiving applications for Fall 2022.
+Applications to the craft/material studies graduate program in the wood concentration has been paused and is not receiving applications for Fall 2023.
 Sign up to receive updates regarding future program updates.

 The Master of Fine Arts in Fine Arts with a concentration in furniture design, which requires 60 credits, is usually completed in two years of full-time study.
 The majority of credits are taken in your area of specialization.
 Graduate seminars, art history courses and other studio and academic electives round out your individualized program, and studio visits and critiques with visiting artists and critics are an important aspect.
 Graduate students interact formally and informally with the faculty in your area, and with other faculty in the department and in the School of the Arts.
 Each graduate student works closely with a faculty committee that meets at least twice a semester for critiques and discussions.
 At the end of the first year, you will present your work to the departmental faculty in a candidacy review.
 At the successful completion of 60 credits, you will mount a thesis exhibition at The Anderson or at an alternative venue.